RoseCityRobotics/hardware-builds/README.md

 We welcome and encourage contributions!

-Make sure to check out the PARTs GitHub site:
+Make sure to check out the PARTS GitHub site:
 ````
 https://github.com/portlandrobotics/common_platform
 ````